silverbulletmd/silverbullet/website/Client Modes.md

 # Synced mode
 $sync
 In this mode, all content is synchronized to the client, and all processing happens there.
 The server effectively acts as a “dumb data store.”
 All SilverBullet functionality is available even when there is no network connection available.
+This requires SilverBullet to be served with HTTPS, otherwise the service worker responsible for sync won't launch.

 Advantages:
 * **100% offline capable**: disconnect your client from the network, shutdown the server, and everything still works.
 Changes synchronize automatically once a network connection is re-established.